Macrometacorp/docs/docs/c8ql/c8ql-tutorial.md

 ### Locations

-This small collection of 8 filming locations comes with two attributes, a *name* and a *coordinate*.
+This small collection of eight filming locations comes with two attributes, a _name_ and a _coordinate_.
 The coordinates are modeled as number arrays, comprised of a latitude and a longitude value each.

 ![Locations_Table](/img/Locations_Table.png)